Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

- framework for writing robot software and provides services designed for a heterogeneous computer cluster such as hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.<br><br>
+ framework for writing robot software and provides services designed for a heterogeneous computer cluster such as hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.</p>

-For object detection, the YOLOv5 model was integrated into the ROS framework.
+ <p align="justify">For object detection, the YOLOv5 model was integrated into
+ the ROS framework.
 The images from the camera were passed to the YOLOv5 node, which detected objects of interest and published the detections as ROS messages.
 These messages